The Second Vanishing Theorem for Local Cohomology Modules: The highest Lyubeznik number of a local ring of mixed characteristic

 When $i=\dim(A)$ and $j=\dim(A)$, it follows immediately from our Theorem \ref{L numbers mixed char} and the main theorem in \cite{ZhangHighestLyubeznikNumbers} that the numbers (\ref{lambda mixed}) and (\ref{lambda char p}) coincide, both of which agree with the number of the connected components of the Hochster-Huneke graph of $A$. \end{remark}

-\begin{remark} The proof of Theorem \ref{L numbers mixed char} is an example of applying our Theorem \ref{vanishing unramified} to extend results, previously only known in equi-characteristic, to mixed characteristic.
-One may also apply Theorem \ref{vanishing unramified} to extend other results (for instance, some results in \cite{NunezBetancourtSpiroffWiit}) to mixed charateristic, which we will leave to another project. \end{remark}
+\begin{remark} The proof of Theorem \ref{L numbers mixed char} is an example of applying our Theorem \ref{vanishing unramified} to extend results, previously only known in equal-characteristic, to mixed characteristic.
+One may also apply Theorem \ref{vanishing unramified} to extend other results (for instance, some results in \cite{NunezBetancourtSpiroffWiit}) to mixed characteristic, which we will leave to another project. \end{remark}